 The second is that as rumors of more allegations come to light, the same media that has been attacking Moore has begun turning their eyes to Franken.
 Even CNN has released an article suggesting that Franken’s second apology should be seen as an attempt to save his political career rather than an actual apology.

 The reality is that the news media of any stripe can only go so far with hype and allegations in one direction before a moment of realization arrives.
 The moment when they understand that every eye in the country is upon them and judging them for their bias.
-Much the same as Franken’s second apology, the leftist coverage seems more a last attempt to salvage their reputation than a true Damascus moment.We value your comments!
-Please weigh in on our comment section below.
+Much the same as Franken’s second apology, the leftist coverage seems more a last attempt to salvage their reputation than a true Damascus moment.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com